wildlifeevoeco/study-area-figs/README.md

 # study-area-figures

 Collecting WEEL study area figures in one place, for sharing\!
+These should be a good foundation for more specific figures.
+And a useful resource for spatial plotting, and downloading open spatial data from OSM, Natural Earth and government sources.

 ## Contributing: